christophfranke/signal-chain/README.md

 - `$.stop`: Stops the chain.
 - `$.passIf`: Passes on the value if the condition is met.
 - `$.stopIf`: Stops the chain if the condition is met.
+- `$.if`: Conditional execution of a chain.
 - `$.ifNot`: Negation of `$.if` without fallback.
 - `$.debounce`: Debounces the incoming values.
 Incoming Errors will not be debounced.

 **Efficiency Operators**
 - `$.unique.select`: Select value, only pass on if mapped value is unique
 - `$.unique.pass`: Passes only unique values.
-- `$.uniqe.chain`: Execute chain, only pass on if result is unique.
+- `$.uniqe.chain`: Only pass on if result of the *inner Chain* is unique.
+Fires always receives new value.

 **Type Operators**
 - `$.type.is`: Creates a custom type assertion from a type predicate function.